ehwest/mdn_qms/Quality_Manual/README.md

 It is the responsibility of all personnel to keep records of all work or operations performed in the format prescribed by the various policies and procedures in the quality system.
 All records shall contain the date of creation and the person responsible for their creation.
 All records shall be made in a permanent and legible manner and changes to a record shall remain identifiable.
 Controls necessary for the identification, storage, protection, retrieval, retention time, and disposition of records shall be included within the documented procedure requiring the record.
 Methods for protecting confidential health information contained in records shall be defined and implemented.

+5 **MANAGEMENT RESPONSIBILITIES**

+5.1 Management Commitment
 Management is responsible for establishing a custodian of all quality records, including internal audits, management reviews, corrective actions, preventive actions, training records, proficiency test results, and other related records.
 The record retention time is specified by relevant regulatory requirements or documented procedures, whether hard copy or electronic.

-5 MANAGEMENT RESPONSIBILITIES

-5.1 Management Commitment

 Management demonstrates its commitment to the development and implementation of the Quality Management System, and its continual improvement, by: